With repeated thanks to Mark Juergensmeyer who let me copy them from his book, Fighting with Gandhi.

 · Do not avoid confrontation.
 Avoidance merely prolongs the underlying conflict.
 Instead, welcome peaceful contradiction and the light they may cast on your truth.

 · Stay open to communication and criticism.
 Each side has only a partial view.
 The perspective of the Other is essential to sort truth from untruth.

 · Find a resolution and hold onto it.
 Once a better alternative makes itself apparent, seize it and base your strategies on it.
 But be willing to challenge it as well.

 · Consider your opponent an ally.
 Do nothing to harm and alienate those who oppose you.
-If you do so by accident or bad habit, seek forgiveness as soon as possible and make generous amends.
-Remember, your common goal is to struggle together against anti-truth.
-[Author’s note: avoidance, accusation and confrontation are my worst weaknesses—see the items below, at which I fail altogether too consistently].
+If you do so by accident or bad habit, seek forgiveness as soon as possible and make amends.
+Remember, it’s your goal to struggle together against anti-truth.
+[Author’s note: avoidance, accusation and resentment are my worst weaknesses ― see the items below, at which I fail all too consistently].

 · Make your tactics consistent with your goal.
 When possible, use the goal itself as a weapon.
 When not, use only those actions that are consistent with it.

 · Be flexible.
 Be willing to change tactics, alter short-term goals, and revise your notion of the opponent as well as your conception of the truth.

 · Be temperate.
 Escalate your actions by degrees.
 The idea is to keep your opponents from feeling intimidated.
 Their response should be communicative rather than defensive.
 You want to attract them into friendship and allegiance, not alienate them, as we have been indoctrinated to do in our dealings with the fearsome Other.